How to Reduce Inflammations Permanently I Anti Inflammatory Diet

 - Unhealthy gut biome: Every time you take antibiotics all the bacteria in your body is killed, good and bad.
 This can cause a weak immune system and unless you eat probiotic foods or take a supplement, you will not have the good bacteria to fight off bad bacteria that enter your body.
 A lack of probiotic foods can cause problems even without antibiotics.

 - Toxins: Toxins are all around us, in the air, as well as products we use on our bodies and to clean our homes.
 Foods contain pesticides which are also toxic to our bodies and cause hormonal imbalances.
-Learn about how to help your body to detox here.

 - Chronic stress: Stress and anxiety cause the release of cortisol in our bodies.
 This is a stress hormone which is beneficial for short periods of stress, but over time it causes inflammation in the body.